openaps/docs/docs/docs/While You Wait For Gear/monitoring-OpenAPS.md

 Click Save in the upper right corner.
 You should now see the host you just created.
 If you click on that host, you’ll see a message that it is connecting (first time connections will ask if you want to save the rig to known hosts, cick continue and then you’ll be connected to a terminal app screen.
 You can now issue commands and edit files just like you can over an SSH connection from your computer.

+### Accessing your offline rig via SSH when your phone and rig are connected to the same network

+Just like the trick for getting internet to your rig through a network that requires you to log in via a portal (a "captive" network), a mobile router (e.g. [HooToo](https://www.hootoo.com/network-devices.html)) or other brand) can create a network that allows your phone and rig both to be connected, allowing you to then SSH into your rig, just as if they were connected via cellular.

+You can then use the [same methods to SSH in for the phone or computer (that you're using to SSH) being on the same network as the rig](http://openaps.readthedocs.io/en/latest/docs/While%20You%20Wait%20For%20Gear/monitoring-OpenAPS.html#accessing-your-online-rig-via-ssh).

+Note: you will want to set your mobile router up in advance, and give it the same network name and password as a network already on your rig; or otherwise make sure to add the network and password to your rig before you travel and want to use this offline.

+Generally, the steps for getting online with the HooToo, which you should practice with before you travel:
+* Plug in the HooToo/turn it on.
+* Use your phone or computer and join the HooToo network.
+* If you plan to loop offline and just want to SSH in, you should be able to SSH in and see your logs.

+For using the HooToo to join plane or hotel wifi, after you've joined the HooToo router network:
+* Open a browser and type in a URL (e.g. `cnn.com`) and hit enter.
+This should redirect you to the HooToo log in page.
+* Follow your router's instructions for how to get to the network page and scan and click to join the right network.
+* Open another tab, type a URL again (e.g. `cnn.com`) and hit enter.
+This should take you to the login page (e.g. GoGo or the captive portal of the hotel wifi).
+Input your credentials or otherwise log in.
+Once you're successfully through that step, the router is online and will begin sharing the internet connectivity with the other devices that are joined to the network.
 ********************************

 ### Offline web page from rig - for any phone user